Chapter 7

 After this, your debts will be discharged and the trustee will liquidate your nonexempt assets.

-How to Prepare for Chapter 7 in Kansas
+Preparing for Chapter 7 Bankruptcy in Kansas

 Before filing for Chapter 7, make sure to collect some important financial documents so you can complete the packet of documents for filing for bankruptcy.
 It is made up of 70 pages and contains at least 23 forms that will ask for information about your income, how much you spend, and how much you owe.